Moffefe/MycoBox/docs/getting-started.md

 * sensor values remain reasonable,
 * the expected devices switch on and off,
 * temperature and humidity move in the expected direction,
-* ventilation behaves correctly,
+* ventilation operates according to its configured timing,
+* lighting follows the intended schedule,
-* scheduled changes occur at the expected time.
+* time-dependent changes occur at the expected time.

 The initial observation period is also useful for tuning control parameters for the specific enclosure.